Adobe-Marketing-Cloud/reactor-user-docs/extension-reference/adobe-analytics-for-video-extension.md

    [`MediaHeartbeat`](https://adobe-marketing-cloud.github.io/video-heartbeat-v2/reference/javascript/MediaHeartbeat.html) class.

    You can obtain the sample player here: [VA Sample Player](https://github.com/Adobe-Marketing-Cloud/video-heartbeat-v2/tree/master/sdks/js/samples/Launch/VideoHeartbeatSample).
-   The sample player acts as a reference to showcase how to use the VA Launch Extension to support Video Analytics directly from a webapp.
+   The sample player acts as a reference to showcase how to use the VA extension to support Video Analytics directly from a webapp.

-### Using From Other Launch Extensions
+### Using from other extensions

-The VA Launch Extension exposes the `get-instance` and `media-heartbeat` shared modules to other extensions.
+The VA extension exposes the `get-instance` and `media-heartbeat` shared modules to other extensions.
 (For additional information on Shared Modules, see [Shared Modules documentation](https://developer.adobelaunch.com/guides/extensions/shared-modules/).)

-**Important:** Shared Modules can only be accessed from other Launch extensions.
+**Important:** Shared Modules can only be accessed from other extensions.
-That is, a webpage/JS app cannot access the shared modules, or use `turbine` (see code sample below) outside of a Launch Extension.
+That is, a webpage/JS app cannot access the shared modules, or use `turbine` (see code sample below) outside of an extension.

 1. **Create MediaHeartbeat Instance:** `get-instance` Shared Module